yoavram/curveball/docs/index.rst

 Quickstart
 ----------

-Install `Anaconda with Python 3 <https://www.anaconda.com/downloads>`_, then run:
+With Python 3.11+ already available, upgrade pip/setuptools/wheel and install Curveball:

+>>> python -m pip install --upgrade pip setuptools wheel
 >>> python -m pip install curveball
 >>> curveball --help

-For more detailed instructions, Proceed to the :doc:`Installation instructions <install>` and then to the :doc:`tutorial`.
+For more detailed instructions, proceed to the :doc:`Installation instructions <install>` and then to the :doc:`tutorial`.

 Contents